serrano-s/attn-tests/README.md

 - pandas
 - gensim

-This repo contains code to train and test various models for different interpretability-related criteria.
+This repo contains code to train and test various text classification models for different interpretability-related criteria.

 When you download the repo, open